ivanrusakov/labbox/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project, provided that you include a reference to the original author.

 ## TODO
-- [ ] Make install_task usable for schedulled tasks with options to run on startup, at logon and at the specific time.
+- [ ] Make install_task usable for scheduled tasks with options to run on startup, at logon and at the specific time.
 - [x] Hide deployment output with nul in ARM template

 ## Author and Feedback